Logo link to homepage

 Report for Dukono

-PVMBG reported that the eruption at Dukono was ongoing during 5-11 June.
-Gray-and-white ash plumes rose 100-1,600 m above the summit and drifted E and W on most days; no emissions were observed on 7 June.
-The Alert Level remained at Level 2 (on a scale of 1-4), and the public was warned to remain outside of the 3-km exclusion zone.
+PVMBG reported that the eruption at Dukono was ongoing during 12-17 June.
+Daily gray-and-white ash plumes that were sometimes dense rose 100-1,600 m above the summit and drifted E. The Alert Level remained at Level 2 (on a scale of 1-4), and the public was warned to remain outside of the 3-km exclusion zone.

 Source: Pusat Vulkanologi dan Mitigasi Bencana Geologi (PVMBG, also known as CVGHM)